dlopezyse/dlopezyse.github.io/README.md

-# Hack the AI Maze
+# Hack the Machine

-Welcome to [Hack the AI Maze](https://dlopezyse.github.io/), my blog exploring AI, Machine Learning, NLP, and Graph Theory.
+Welcome to [Hack the Machine](https://dlopezyse.github.io/), my blog exploring AI, Machine Learning, NLP, and Graph Theory.
 Built with a sleek cyberpunk aesthetic, this site is designed for those who want to dive into AI topics.

 ## 🚀 Features
 ✔ **Dynamic Article Filtering** – Just browse your topic of preference.